cabbagecabbagecabbage/loaf/README.md

 ### Anonymous
 Anonymity is the core principle of LOAF.
 It does not collect any personally identifiable information from our users or store IP addresses or other identifying data.
 This ensures that people can participate in discussions without fear of being traced or tracked.

-### Demo

-Here is a demo of the project: https://loaf-ui.onrender.com/

-Keep in mind that this instance is hosted using a free service and does not accurately reflect the expected performance of LOAF.

 ## Getting Started